From millennials to senior citizens, portfolio strategies are equally important regardless of age.

 An automatic transaction plan is like a regular contribution to an investment without any effort on the part of the investor.

 Your investments will grow as a result of an automatic investment plan without the funds being wasted on non-essential activities.
-Contrary to ETFs, mutual funds provide their investors with a variety of automatic investment options.
+Contrary to ETFs or mutual funds provide their investors with a variety of automatic investment options.

 - Wider scope